 Countries outside of the EU are still subject to roaming charges.
 Therefore, even if you’re coming to Spain for a holiday it’s best not to use your mobile if you’re from a non-EU country – especially for data roaming.
-Either buy a new phone with a Spanish network or buy a new SIM card and put it in your existing phone.
-You’ll find more info here on how to make cheap phone calls from Spain, this page deals specifically with mobile phones and mobile service providers.
+Either buy a new phone with a Spanish network or buy a pay-as-you-go SIM card and put it in your existing phone.

-Like everywhere there are many mobile phone shops in Barcelona, so if you’d rather not buy online, go direct to the supplier such as Movistar, Vodafone or Orange etc, a mobile phone shop (of which there are many in Barcelona), or go to a large store such as El Corte Inglés.
+As everywhere there are many mobile phone shops in Barcelona, so if you’d rather not buy online, go direct to the supplier such as Movistar, Vodafone or Orange etc, or go to a mobile phone shop, or a large store such as El Corte Inglés or FNAC.

-As soon as you’ve entered the PIN (which comes with your new mobile) you can switch the language to English.
-The messages from your service provider will be in Spanish though (unless you use Lobster – see below).
-Accessing your voicemail messages can be a bit tricky if you don’t speak Spanish, and sometimes you have to set up your own message before you can access any voicemail messages.
-Ask the shop assistant to help you with those things when you buy a phone or simply switch of the voicemail service option.
+You can switch the phone language to English, but messages from your service provider will be in Spanish though (unless you use Lobster – see below).
+Accessing your voicemail messages can be a bit tricky if you don’t speak Spanish.
+Ask the shop assistant to help you with those things when you buy a phone.

 Recommended Service Provider in Spain